gord-peters/deep-racer-notebook/README.md

 Upon further investigation, I discovered that this is due to the CPUs in the Mac Pro not having [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
 It turns out that these are [required by Robomaker](https://hub.docker.com/r/awsdeepracercommunity/deepracer-robomaker).

 My final attempt to get it working will be to install a modern GPU in the Mac Pro and use that with Robomaker (to bypass the CPU requirements).
-I've been able to successfully install an NVIDIA GTX 1660 Super graphics card in the Mac Pro and boot into Ubuntu (using a PC PSU to power it).
+I've been able to successfully install an NVidia GTX 1660 Super graphics card in the Mac Pro and boot into Ubuntu (using a PC PSU to power it).
 Now I just need to see how stable it is before I commit to [tapping the Mac Pro PSU](https://thehouseofmoth.com/mac-pro-pixlas-mod/) for power.

+### GPU Setup

+Based on the instructions from [this page](https://aws-deepracer-community.github.io/deepracer-for-cloud/opengl.html), I looked at the `bin/prepare.sh` script to see what it installs for the GPU setup, and based on that, installed the following packages using `apt`:

+* nvidia-driver-515-server
+* cuda-minimal-build-11-7
+* nvidia-docker2
+* nvidia-container-toolkit
+* nvidia-container-runtime

+I needed to run the commands to add the NVidia apt repositories to my list in order to get some of those packages.

 ## Useful Links